mcicolella/ldap-ad-it/README.md

 # Simple LDAP server simulating Active Directory for integration testing

-This is a simple LDAP server that tries to simulate an AD using Apache Directory Server.
+This is a simple LDAP server that tries to simulate an Active Directory using Apache Directory Server.

 It should work for activedirectory.js